Chicotoco18/pwGenerator/README.md

 # PwGen
 I made this project during my course "The Modern Angular Bootcamp".
 ## Executing
-To run the project, you need to run "ng serve" or "npm start".
+To execute the project, you need to run "ng serve" or "npm start".

 ## Deploy
 My project is deployed on Vercel.
 You can find it with this link: https://pw-gen-roan.vercel.app